heptarch/heptarch.github.io/drafts/lingering.md

 	</div>
 	</figure>

 To some extent, the argument is made by the collection itself, hence the title *A Lingering Voice*.
-The contrapuntus *is* the lingering, the collaborative withness made manifest; the work fulfils its own promise and makes an argument from existence.
-We could say more about the benchmarks, headlines and hype cycles, but I think this is dully familiar.
-Less well-trodden is the territory of "withness", by which I mean creative co-presence
+The contrapuntus *is* the lingering, the collaborative withness made manifest; the work fulfils its own promise and makes its argument from existence.
+We could say more about the benchmarks, headlines and hype cycles, but I think this material is dully familiar.
+Less well-trodden is the territory of "withness", by which I mean that creative co-presence and interweaving of voices—the prompt-response refrain—

 <div style="text-align:center">
 <a href="/art/vox-morans.pdf">Here.</a>